jasonlaning/future-balance/README.md

 # FutureBalance #

 Tracks repeating expenses and income and generates a calendar report that predicts daily account balances.

+## Features ##

 Users can:

 - Try a demo account (unique instances of pre-populated sample entries)
 - Create unique user account with username and password; login/logout